rchartra/NcCut/README.md

 Users can display a plot of the data as well as package the data into a downloadable JSON file.
 When extracting values from the image/dataset, the program uses linear interpolation to interpolate between the values of the pixels to ensure the most accurate portrayal of the line drawn.

-Please refer to the repo wiki for installation and usage instructions.
+Please refer to the [docs](https://cutview.readthedocs.io/en/latest/index.html) for installation and usage instructions.
 This is an open source project.
 For contribution guidelines please refer to the contribution section of the [docs](https://cutview.readthedocs.io/en/latest/contribution.html).

 # Installation Instructions